 Watch the video to learn how electric vehicles and different types of plug-in hybrid electric vehicles work.

 EVs and PHEVs are now available in multiple vehicle classes.
-There are currently about 40 EV and PHEV models on the market, and more models are expected to be released in the coming years.
+There are currently over 50 EV and PHEV models on the market, and more models are expected to be released in the coming years.
 Visit fueleconomy.gov for a full list of options.
 Not all models are available in all 50 states.

 EVs produce no tailpipe emissions.
 While charging the battery may increase pollution at the power plant, total emissions associated with driving EVs are still typically less than those for gasoline cars—particularly if the electricity is generated from renewable energy sources like wind.